The Transport Finance Law Review: Editor's Preface

 The Transport Finance Law Review is intended to provide the industry with a guide to transport finance today in each of the key jurisdictions globally in which aircraft, rolling stock and ships are financed.

-These challenges mean that asset finance in its traditional form is now available from relatively few banks, which in turn are prepared to lend to relatively few names – which are usually leaders in their relevant sectors that have green credentials and that satisfy new environmental standards set out in, for example, the Equator Principles or the Poseidon Principles.
+These challenges mean that asset finance in its traditional form is now available from relatively few banks, which in turn are prepared to lend to relatively few names, being usually leaders in their relevant sectors that have green credentials and that satisfy new environmental standards set out in, for example, the Equator Principles or the Poseidon Principles.
 Tenors tend to be shorter, and borrowing more expensive.
 It is clear that debt finance alone is no longer sufficient to meet the needs of the global aviation, rail and shipping industries.
 Other financiers and investors have recognised this and have identified significant opportunities to secure returns using innovative new funding structures, and often in collaboration with traditional lenders who have remained in the market.

 These developments have meant that legal advisers to the transport finance sector are now required to provide a far broader set of legal skills and market knowledge than has previously been required.